sillsdev/StoryProducer/.github/ISSUE_TEMPLATE/usability_defect.md

 ---
 name: Usability Defect report
 about: Create a report to help us improve
-title: a consise Title for the Usability Defect
+title: A consise Title for the Usability Defect
-labels: usability defect
+labels: "Usability Defect"
 assignees: ''

 ---